Glancy Prongay & Murray LLP, a Leading Securities Fraud Law Firm, Continues Its Investigation of TTEC Holdings, Inc. (TTEC) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a leading national shareholder rights law firm, continues its investigation on behalf of TTEC Holdings, Inc. (“TTEC” or the “Company”) (NASDAQ: TTEC) investors concerning the Company’s possible violations of the federal securities laws.
+LOS ANGELES, March 10, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a leading national shareholder rights law firm, continues its investigation on behalf of TTEC Holdings, Inc. (“TTEC” or the “Company”) ( TTEC) investors concerning the Company’s possible violations of the federal securities laws.

 On March 1, 2022, after the market closed, TTEC disclosed that it could not timely file its 2021 annual report “due to difficulties in compiling and finalizing financial information and disclosures relating to a significant subsidiary, Avtex Solutions Holdings, LLC,” which the Company acquired in the second quarter of 2021.